DaemonLab/Drone-Swarm-InterIIT-2023/README.md

 <!-- *Put setup instructions here.* -->

 The API is tested with the ```PrimusV4-Pluto_1_2-1.hex``` firmware installed on Pluto Drone.
+Ensure that git is installed on the system.

 If ```pip3``` is not installed, install it using the following command in Terminal